 - Writes internally generated data to the buffer

 - Writes buffered data to the tape

 - Rewinds the tape

 - Reads data from the tape to the buffer

 - Reads and verifies the data in the buffer

 - Rewinds the tape

 If these operations complete successfully, the tape drive returns Good status and unloads and ejects the data cartridge.
-(If the PREVENT MEDIUM REMOVAL command has been issued, it is overridden.)
 Improper test setup causes the tape drive to return Check Condition status with the sense key set to Illegal Request.